AndyXMB/openhab2-addons/addons/binding/org.openhab.binding.tivo/README.md

 This binding integrates [TiVo](https://www.tivo.com/) Digital Video Recorders (DVR) that support the Tivo [TiVo TCP Control Protocol v1.1](https://www.tivo.com/assets/images/abouttivo/resources/downloads/brochures/TiVo_TCP_Network_Remote_Control_Protocol.pdf).

 ## Supported Things
-Most TiVo DVRs that support network remote control can be managed supported by this binding.
+Most TiVo DVRs that support network remote control can be managed/supported by this binding.
 Check the web site of your service provider for the precise specification of the TiVo box they have provided.

 All TiVo devices must:

- 1. be connected to a local area TCP/IP network that can be reached by the openHAB instance (this is not the WAN network interface used by cable service providers to provide the TV signal).
+ 1. be connected to a local area TCP/IP network that can be reached by the openHAB instance (this is not the WAN network interface used by cable service providers to provide the TV signals).
  2. have the Network Remote Control function enabled to support discovery and control of the device.
 This setting can be found using the remote control at:

-* Tivo branded boxes - Go to TiVo Central > Messages & Settings > Settings > Remote, CableCARD & Devices > Network Remote Control.
+    * Tivo branded boxes - using the remote go to TiVo Central > Messages & Settings > Settings > Remote, CableCARD & Devices > Network Remote Control.
 Choose Enabled, press Select.
-* Virgin Media branded boxes - using the remote select Home, from the menu select, Help and Settings, Settings, Devices, Network Remote Control.
+    * Virgin Media branded boxes - using the remote select Home > Help and Settings > Settings > Devices > Network Remote Control.
 Select the option Allow network based remote controls.

 ## Binding Configuration
 The binding requires no manual configuration.
 Tivo devices with the network remote control interface enabled, will be displayed within the Inbox.